 Website | Neighborhood: Cheongdam | Address: 84-14 Cheongdam-dong, Gangnam District, Seoul, South Korea

-Bar Geranium was one of the most unique bars I drank at in Seoul.
-Instead of a regular menu, the bartender brought out a box of six stones, each infused with a different scent, and every scent had three cocktails associated with it.
-You smell each stone, find the scent you like best, and pick one of its cocktails.
+Bar Geranium was one of the coolest bars I drank at in Seoul.
+Instead of a regular menu, the bartender brings out a box of six stones, each infused with a different scent, and every scent has three cocktails associated with it.
+You smell each stone, find the one you like best, and pick one of its cocktails.
+Yes, I sniffed rocks to order a drink, and yes, it was delightful.

 Bar Geranium

-I ended up having quite a few drinks here.
+I ended up having quite a few drinks here (sensing a pattern yet?).
 My favorite was the RU Nuts, a peanut butter based cocktail.
 The Campfire was also good: smoky, sweet, and garnished with a charred marshmallow.
-The Silky Velvet was another winner, a boozy ice cream made with whiskey, vanilla, truffle chocolate, and a cherry on top.
+And the Silky Velvet was another winner, a boozy ice cream made with whiskey, vanilla, truffle chocolate, and a cherry on top.

 Bar Geranium